mak8427/My-site/Rp!/davide/Brave_New_World/docs/Characters.md

 ## Arthus
-Arthus is the village leader
 <img src="_images/Arthus.jpg" alt="Darwin" style="max-width: 100%;">
+Arthus is the village leader of the settlement escaped from Damesear to Neckeliffe